 However, to keep a whole house running as usual, you’ll typically need a high-capacity battery backup solution or standby generator to meet your requirements.

 Buying the smallest generator that meets your needs is usually the best option.
-Aim for a compact unit that can fulfill your home backup requirements.
+Aim for a compact unit that can fulfil your home backup requirements.

 Unless you’re interested in a permanent fossil fuel or solar power solution, you’ll probably want to be able to store the generator easily but access it quickly during a power outage.

-Portable generators are also outstanding for off-grid applications like camping and RV life.
+Portable generators are also outstanding for off-grid applications like camping and full-time motorhome life.